JarodNavarro2/COMP330_FINALPROJECT/README.md

 Menu Bar - Help

-This option contains tools to improve user experience
-- Helpful Docs!
-  - Keyboard Shortcut: N/A
-  - Opens the User's Guide
 - Report Someone
   - Keyboard Shortcut: N/A
   - This will bring up a prompt to report another user